Did you know we spend almost 1/3 of our lifetime asleep?

 This is where things can get difficult.
 There are many types of mattress to chose from, each with their own benefits.
 Ultimately, you want a mattress that will support you while you sleep, while also providing high levels of comfort.

 If you suffer from a bad back, you want a mattress with optimal support, perhaps with memory foam.
 If you sleep on your side, it is likely you rotate throughout the night from side to side.
-Therefore, you want a mattress with soft to medium level firmness, to help relieve pressure points on your back and neck.
+You want a mattress with soft to medium level firmness, to help relieve pressure points on your back and neck.

 Below is a selection of Sherbourne mattresses that we have in stock, as well as their main features: